 "I Love Tenby"

-A painting doesn’t reveal itself all at once but reflects, bit by bit, unfolding recognition.
-I paint because I can never see enough and I return to where I love, again and again.
+A painting doesn’t reveal itself all at once (to the painter or the viewer) but reflects, bit by bit, unfolding recognition.
 The paint applied becomes a place, place becomes a thought, thought returns me to the place and back to the painting.

 It is said that a painting is like a circus tent.
-In reality, it is only cloth stretched over wooden sticks.
+In reality, it is only cloth stretched over a wooden frame.
 It appears substantial, everything looks familiar but not at the same time.
-I don’t want the viewer to look at the painting and imagine themselves in the landscape.
-I want them to look at the painting and experience the paint, a state of lucidity, and recognition.
-If I’ve done my job well then that’s enough.
+Although I paint landscapes, I don’t want the viewer to look at the painting and imagine themselves in the landscape.
+I want them to look at the painting and experience the paint, and experience recognition.
+If I’ve done my job well, then that’s enough.

 Eyes not told what to see more.

 The greatest joy for me is to put paint on the canvas; that first initial brushstroke, full of excitement and optimism.
-The second greatest joy is have somebody look at the painting and say “I know that place, I recognise that feeling, I know where you were.
+My second greatest joy is have somebody look at the painting and say “I know that place, I recognise that feeling, I know where you were, in your heart when you painted this.
 I know where you were and what you were feeling right there, right then, and I like it.”

 Signed and dated on the reverse.